Rome (TV series): Historical accuracy

-The series' major details are generally historically accurate, but many of the minor details were dramatized.
+The series combines historical figures and events from the late Roman Republic with dramatized and fictionalized material.

 The show is generally told from the perspective of Lucius Vorenus and Titus Pullo, and while they were both real Roman soldiers in the same legion of Caesar's army during the conquest of Gaul, who were briefly mentioned in his Commentarii de Bello Gallico, almost all of their adventures in the series are fictional.

 Co-creator Bruno Heller has said, "We try to balance between what people expect from previous portrayals and a naturalistic approach ...
 This series is much more about how the psychology of the characters affects history than simply following the history as we know it".
 Series Historical Consultant Jonathan Stamp also notes that the show aims for "authenticity" rather than "accuracy":

 We did everything we could to make these episodes historically authentic, which meant researching and incorporating every kind of detail we could about the way our characters behaved, the way they interacted, how they dressed and gestured, the kind of streets they walked down, the way they conducted their private and public lives.
 We were not, however, making a documentary.
 We were striving for authenticity because it enriches the experience of the drama for the viewer.